meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-iOS/guide.md

             speakerButton?.setImage(UIImage(named: speakerEnabled ? "btn_speaker_blue" : "btn_speaker"), for: UIControlState())
             speakerButton?.setImage(UIImage(named: speakerEnabled ? "btn_speaker" : "btn_speaker_blue"), for: .highlighted)

-            wujiKit.setEnableSpeakerphone(speakerEnabled)
+            metaKit.setEnableSpeakerphone(speakerEnabled)
         }
     }
 ```

 The `isFiltering` variable is set to `false` by default.
 When this variable is set:

-- The creation of `wujiKit` is verified.
+- The creation of `metaKit` is verified.
 - If filtering is enabled, set the video preprocessing using `WJVideoPreProcessing.registerVideoPreprocessing()` and update the `filterButton` with the blue image.
 - If filtering is not enabled, update the `filterButton` with the white image.